This is article #28 out of 50 in The Startup Marketing Playbook.

 When a prospect comes to the booth, you want to have paper collateral as a visual aide to walk them through the product.
 The prospect takes this collateral with them, which ideally includes your contact information.
 When creating show collateral, keep things simple.
 I limit it to 3 items, typically 1-page flyers.
 Have these printed and reviewed prior to the show.

 To determine how much collateral to buy, I always find there are leftovers as everyone overestimates how many prospects will actually take collateral, and ends up with excess materials.
 I’d recommend going light here and saving the money for other booth elements.

-If we are able to sell product at the booth, be sure to have customer agreements (if you use a paper contract) or the ability to have customers fill out a digital form on an iPad.
+If you are able to sell product at the booth, be sure to have customer agreements (if you use a paper contract) or the ability to have customers fill out a digital form on an iPad.

 The convention center usually has wireless Internet available, and it is often very expensive ($2,000 – $3,000).
 Therefore, consider using MiFi hotspots or smartphone Internet access as well.
 Keep in mind, when thousands of people are in a convention center, smartphone Internet coverage can be degraded.

 Some companies like to have “swag” to giveaway at the booth.
 This could be pens, stress balls or a more clever item that prospects are interested in.
 This stuff is usually junk, and I try to avoid it.
-If we have a limited budget, I’d rather allocate that money to other elements that help us present the product.
+If you have a limited budget, I’d rather allocate that money to other elements that help you present the product.
 With that said, having a bowl of free candy is a simple and cheap way to get people to the booth.

-When we set up for my company’s trade show last year, our Demand Gen Manager, Joe Lee, created a ridiculously long shopping list of items we should have on hand just in case.
+When we set up for my company’s trade show last year, we created a ridiculously long shopping list of items to have on hand just in case.
 These included: